mutuajoseph/MY-SOKO/README.md

 # MY SOKO APP
 =======================
-**My Soko Application** This is a simple application used to track products and analyse pdosucts profit and loss.
+**My Soko Application** This is a simple application used to track products and analyse products profit and loss.

 ## Hosted link